Cocos (Keeling) Islands: Airfield upgrades

 Australia has initiated a project to upgrade the airfield on West Island to accommodate larger military aircraft, including the P-8A Poseidon maritime patrol aircraft.
 This enhancement aims to bolster maritime surveillance capabilities in the region.

 U.S. strategic interests

 The U.S. military is considering the Cocos Islands for infrastructure development under the Pacific Deterrence Initiative, reflecting their significance in countering regional threats and ensuring free navigation.

 India-Australia cooperation

 In 2023, Indian Navy and Air Force aircraft visited the Cocos Islands, marking a step forward in defense collaboration between India and Australia.
 This visit underscored the islands' role in enhancing joint maritime security efforts in the Indian Ocean.
+Antennae units has been set up on the Islands by a joint Indo-Australian team for tracking and telemetry support for the Indian Gaganyaan crewed spacecraft on behalf of ISRO.

+On 9 July 2026, Australia and India formalized their space and defence partnership to establish a temporary space tracking terminal on the Cocos (Keeling) Islands to support the Gaganyaan Human Spaceflight Program.

 Geographic significance

 The islands' location offers several strategic advantages.